 What Kate’s been up to…

-In March 2014 Kate announced that she was going to perform 22 shows in London’s Eventim Apollo in August/September 2014.
-Her first live shows in 35 years.
+In March 2014 Kate announced that she was going to perform 22 live shows in London’s Eventim Apollo in between August 26th and October 1st, her first concerts in 35 years.
 The shows are titled ‘Before the Dawn’.
-The shows sold out on March 28th in a matter of minutes.
+Tickets sold out on March 28th in a matter of minutes.
+The surprise announcement created massive media coverage.

 In August 2012, Kate scored a number 6 UK hit with her remixed, new vocal version of Running Up That Hill, as featured in the closing ceremony of the 2012 London Olympic Games.
 On May 1st 2012, Kate made a rare televised appearance to receive the South Bank Show award for her latest album.
 The album was also nominated for a Brit Award and for the Ivor Novello award.